 Our guide to dealing with debt in Scotland covers debt collection processes, where to get help, budgeting and what to expect from a debt advice session.
 It’s available to download in English, Urdu, Punjabi and Polish.
 Find out more.

 Your trustee must be a qualified insolvency practitioner (IP).
-Insolvency practitioners are regulated by law and must be members of an approved governing body.
+They are regulated by law and must be members of an approved governing body.

 Your creditors will need to agree to the trust deed before it becomes protected.

-Once the trust deed is protected, your creditors they can no longer take action to collect the debt including chasing you for payments or starting court action.
+Once it is protected, action to collect the debt, including chasing you for payments or starting court action must stop.

 mum at the table with bills